-Guests agree: these stays are highly rated for location, cleanliness, and more.
+Guests agree: these vacation rentals are highly rated for location, cleanliness, and more.

+Ouray bills itself as the Switzerland of America, and it’s easy to see why.
+Nestled in a steep canyon among the San Juan Mountains, it is shrouded in alpine beauty.
+The former mining and railroad town has a charming historic district that looks much like it did during the town’s 1880s heyday.
+Pioneer log cabins, elegant Queen Anne homes, and brick-fronted commercial buildings can all be found here.
+Today Ouray is known as an outdoor recreation mecca, drawing mountain bikers, hikers, and off-roaders — but its specialty is water-based pastimes.
 Thanks to its mountain environs, the town has become a top destination for ice climbers worldwide, and an ice park opened here in 1994.
 Visitors who prefer to enjoy taking things in from a horizontal vantage can luxuriate in a network of naturally heated hot springs.
 And those who like their water on the move can gaze at nearby Box Canyon Falls, a 285-foot marvel that cascades into a narrow canyon.
 When you’ve dried off, hop on the Million Dollar Highway, which runs through Ouray and is one of the most gorgeous drives in Colorado.

 Summer in Ouray is mild, with warm days, cool nights, and occasional cloudbursts.
 It’s an ideal time for hiking, mountain biking, and long drives with clear views on the Million Dollar Highway.
 The weather cools in the fall, and the mountain forests are splashed with brilliant gold and yellow leaves.
 Winters in Ouray are long and bring lots of snow along with an influx of visitors, particularly ice climbers.
 In January, the town celebrates the Ouray Ice Festival, a multi-day climbing event.
 Spring is mild and dry, and as the snow melts, waterfalls spring to life throughout the region.